Vedette Overheating Electrical or Mechanical Component

 Safety first: Immediately stop the machine, unplug it, and do not use it again until the cause is identified.
 Risk of fire.

-- Step 1 – Identify source: Smell near the rear panel often indicates belt or motor; smell from top/front may indicate heater or wiring.
+• Step 1 – Identify the source: A smell near the rear panel often indicates the belt or motor; a smell from the top/front may indicate the heater or wiring.

-- Step 2 – Inspect belt and pulleys: Remove the rear panel and check for black dust or melted rubber around the belt and pulleys.
+• Step 2 – Inspect the belt and pulleys: Remove the rear panel and check for black dust or melted rubber around the belt and pulleys.
 Replace a glazed or damaged belt and ensure pulleys turn freely.

-- Step 3 – Clean dryer heater area: Access the dryer heater housing and remove lint buildup.
+• Step 3 – Clean the dryer heater area: Access the dryer heater housing and remove lint buildup.
 Ensure airflow is not restricted.

-- Step 4 – Check wiring: Look for discolored or melted connectors, especially at the heater, motor, and inlet valve.
+• Step 4 – Check the wiring: Look for discolored or melted connectors, especially at the heater, motor, and inlet valve.
 Repair or replace damaged wiring.

 Advertisements